 In this section you will find some personal finance books I highly recommend.
 These books have a permanent place on my book shelf and I re-read them every few years.

 The Richest Man In Babylon, George Clason: This book is a must read for everyone.
-It started out as informational pamphlets and then put together into a book back in the 1920’s.
+It started out as informational pamphlets and then was put together into a book back in the 1920’s.
 The concept is that it provides 7 principles related to personal finance that helped a regular guy back in Babylonian times better manage his money.
 The principles are relevant today still even though they were written in the 1920’s.
+Talk about timeless information!
 The book is put together in a story-like fashion and it is an easy read, along the same lines of Aesop’s fables.
 You can find this book on Amazon.

 The Millionaire Next Door, Dr Thomas Stanley: This is a personal finance classic.
 Dr Stanley interviewed millionaires to see how they really live and manage their money.
 He then put these findings into this book and the information is incredible.
 The typical American millionaire is nothing what you would think.
 It shows that appearances are deceiving and that saving you money is your best option for becoming a millionaire.
 Even though you probably want to get rich overnight, the lessons in this book will ensure you become and stay a millionaire.
 You can find this book on Amazon.

 Live It Up Without Outliving Your Money, Paul Merriman: Another great book about investing.
 Paul Merriman writes clearly and anyone can get something from this book even if they have no investment knowledge.
 The chapters are short and the book is designed to allow you to jump around and still understand the concepts.
 Of course, you can go chapter-by-chapter.
 Throughout the book he shows you how to build a portfolio and even offers samples of different investments to choose from so you can easily build a portfolio that meets your needs.
 You can find this book on Amazon.